Answering Landlord & Real Estate Investor Questions During the Coronavirus

 Q: Doesn’t the CARES Act prohibit certain evictions as well?

 A: Yes.
-The CARES Act prohibits an eviction for non-payment of rent where the property is:
+The CARES Act prohibited evictions for non-payment of rent until July 24 where the property is:

 1. Under a covered housing program (as defined in section 41411(a) of the Violence Against Women Act of 1994 (being 34 USC 12491(a)).

 2. Part of the rural housing voucher program under section 542 of the Housing Act of 1949 (42 USC 1490r).

 4. Backed by a Federal multifamily mortgage loan.

 The CARES Act eviction moratorium was lifted on July 25.
 A 30 day notice is required to eviction tenants for non-payment, meaning that no cases may be filed until August 25.